 On the holiday weekend I went on a kayaking trip that had more adventure than I’ve had in a long time.
 We were a group of 2 guys and 5 gals.
 The good news was that everybody survived although we lost two people.

 The float plan was to kayak from Washington Park in Anacortes to Friday Harbor on San Juan Island.
 We would have ebb current down Rosario Strait.
 The tide would change while we were south of Lopez.
 Then by the time we got to Cattle Pass between Lopez and San Juan Islands, we would have flood current up to Friday Harbor.
 It was a long trip and the currents would help a lot.

 The complication was that there were winds up to about 15 mi/hr out of the west.
 This meant that there was a lot of fetch up the Strait of Juan de Fuca and the rollers out of the Strait had become quite big.
-Also initially the current was against the wind - which made them even bigger.
+Also initially the current was against the wind - which made the rollers even bigger.

 Kayak loop I-90 and 5202021 Jun 14

 Yesterday it was a nice rainy day so I went out kayaking on Lake Washington.
 I put in at Enatai Beach Park underneath I-90.
 The water seemed surprisingly warm already for the year.